Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Registering a Peer {#registering_a_peer}

-A Peer needs to register with the Directory of the Group before a Peer is allowed to provide or consume Services in the Group.
 The Peer registration is required to validate that the Peer meets the requirements set by the Group.
 In case of FSC Core only an X.509 Certificate signed by the TA is required but extensions on Core might, for example, require the Peer to sign a "Terms of Service" document before allowing a Peer to participate in a Group.

 To register, the Peer needs to create a Contract with a [PeerRegistrationGrant](#peer_registration_grant).
 The PeerRegistrationGrant contains information about the Peer, the address of the Manager of the Peer and the Directory that should accept the registration.